One of the best things about British Airways (BA) Avios is how easy they are to redeem.

 Booking a paid British Airways ticket?
 You can use your Avios to take a nice discount off your ticket.
 When booking a ticket, you’ll be given the option to use some of your Avios at the checkout screen.

 You can use really small amounts of miles to take advantage of this discount.
-The discount will vary booking to booking, but the New York-JFK to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.
+The discount will vary booking to booking, but the John F. Kennedy International Airport (JFK) to London-Heathrow round-trip example above starts at 2,000 Avios for a $26 discount, giving you a cent per point value of 1.3 cents per point.

 However, using the highest discount offered—14,400 Avios for a $116 discount—the cent per point value drops to 0.8 cents per point.
 With this in mind, make sure to do the math before you use Avios for a discount.